eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/integration_tests.md

 - `IntTestHelper`: this class provides functionality to interact with the _KUKSA Data Broker_.

-  - `register_dapoint`: registers a new datapoint with given name and type
+  - `register_datapoint`: registers a new datapoint with given name and type
   - `set_..._datapoint`: set the given value for the datapoint with the given name (with given type).
 If the datapoint does not exist, it will be registered.

   This class can be initialized with a given port.
 If no port is specified, the environment variable `VDB_PORT` will be checked.
 If this is not possible either, the default value of `55555` will be used. **It's recommended to specify no port when initializing that class as it will locally use the default port `55555` and in CI the port set by the environment variable `VDB_PORT` which is set.
 This will prevent a check-in in the wrong port from local development.**